Subscribe to receive updates on Dada Mail:

 One feature that Dada Mail does have is called a, List Invitation.
 A List Invitation is almost like sending out a confirmation email to one or more people

-This can also be done in the List Control Panel, under: Your Subscribers -> Invite.
+This can also be done in the List Control Panel, under: Membership -> Invite.
 Once the addresses are verified, you can then click the button entitled, Send Invitations... on the Verification screen.

 Send Invitation...